 It may seem like a convoluted system.
 But, the system was designed to protect prospective buyers and lenders from, fraud, secret encumbrances, sales, transfers etc.

-Essentially, a title search is a review of the public records pertaining to a piece of real estate The ultimate goal is to uncover and investigate any potential challenges to the seller having what is called a “marketable title.”
 Both parties to a real estate transaction benefit from an extensive title search.
 However, they are primarily designed to protect buyers and prevent future litigation.

 The public records that are typically searched include tax documents, liens, judgments, divorce records, probate records, land records, court judgments, and utility bills.
 A more thorough title search could also include a review of documents pertaining to surveys, property location, zoning, and improvements that were made on the subject property.